 - damage or loss

 - a violation of one of the substantive provisions set forth in § 1030(a); and

 - Conduct involving one of the factors in § 1030(c) (4) (A) (i) (I)-(V).

 Persons found to be civilly liable for a CFAA violation can be responsible for compensatory damages and injunctive or other equitable relief.
 Furthermore, an action brought under this section must be bought within two years of the date the act is complained or the date of the discovery of the damage.

 What are Defenses for a Violation of the CFAA?

-Typical defenses for a violation of the CFAA include consent by the third party, the action was done negligently and not knowingly, and that there was no proximate cause between the act allegedly committed and the damage to the plaintiff.
+Sharing several of the same defenses to a charge of defamation, typical defenses for a violation of the CFAA include consent by the third party, the action was done negligently and not knowingly, and that there was no proximate cause between the act allegedly committed and the damage to the plaintiff.

 The law concerning the CFAA is complex.
 If you believe you are a victim of a violation of the CFAA then contact the experienced internet defamation attorneys at Minc Law to evaluate your case.
 The laws regarding the CFAA vary depending on the state.
 Call today to find out more information at (216) 373-7706, or fill out our online contact form to set up a meeting.